katydecorah/katydecorah.github.io/code/_posts/2014-01-01-z-index-and-transform.md

 {% include img.html src='2014-01-01-z-index-and-transform-0.png' alt='Ribbon diagram' class='img-half' %}

-In making all of this happen, I was presented with of couple challenges.
+In making all this happen, I was presented with of couple challenges.

 1. Give the ribbon tail a shadow without adding extra elements.
 2. Preserve the stacking order on transform.